 “Taitha, please don’t do this.”

 “Goodbye,” Taitha announced as she shoved her arm through his torso.
 When her fingers broke through, the glow transferred into the Hunter.
 With a grin, she moved her finger from under his chin to his lips, silencing his last scream.
 As the light spread, his body turned to ash, and she pulled her hand out of the hole.
-She grabbed her shawl and lifted it over her head and dropped it.
+She grabbed her shawl and lifted it over her head before dropping it.
 As the cloth touched her skin, the spell embedded into the garment flared to life.
 The fabric wrapped around her, and with a bright flash, Taitha vanished, leaving an empty case and ashes.